Lockheed Martin FB-22: Design and development

-One primary objective of the internal studies was to exploit the F-22's air-to-ground capability while keeping costs to a minimum.
-To this end, the company devised several concepts that saw significant structural redesigns with respect to the fuselage and wings, while retaining much of the F-22's avionics.
-With an early design, Lockheed Martin lengthened and widened the fuselage to increase the internal weapons load; it was later found that doing so would have incurred a cost penalty of 25–30% in weight, materials and development.
-Instead, the company left the fuselage intact as it enlarged the wing to a more delta shape.
-The wing, which was around three times that of the F-22, enabled the storage of a much larger amount of weapons and fuel.
+One primary objective of the internal studies was to exploit and further expand upon the F-22's high speed air-to-ground capability while keeping costs to a minimum.
+To this end, the company devised several concepts that saw significant structural redesigns with respect to the fuselage and wings, while retaining much of the F-22's mission system avionics.
+With an early design later designated FB-22-1, Lockheed Martin lengthened and widened the fuselage to increase the internal weapons load; another design, the FB-22-2, had a stretched mid-fuselage for increased main bay capacity and featured an enlarged delta wing with greater leading edge sweep angle while the horizontal tails (stabilators) were removed.
+However, it was later found that doing so would have incurred a cost penalty of 25–30% in weight, materials and development.
+Instead, the company subsequently focused on leaving the fuselage intact as much as possible while enlarging the diamond-like delta wing with the same sweep angles as the F-22.

+Several proposals in this vein were investigated.
+The FB-22-3 used the stock fuselage with enlarged delta wings and no stabilators, while the FB-22-4 was similar to -3 but with maximal wing whose leading edge met with the upper edge of the caret inlet.
+The FB-22-4's maximal wing, which was around three times that of the F-22, enabled the storage of a much larger quantity of weapons and fuel.
+In addition, as a stealth bomber, the FB-22 was designed to carry weapons externally while maintaining stealth with the assistance of detachable and faceted pods dubbed "wing weapons bay"; previously, an aircraft could only remain stealthy if it carried its weapons internally.
 Various figures give the payload of the FB-22 to be 30 to 35 Small Diameter Bombs; this is compared to the F-22's payload of eight of such 250 lb weapons.
-Unlike the F-22, the FB-22 was designed to be able to carry bombs up to 5,000 lb in size.
+The main weapon bay doors would also be bulged to allow internal carriage of 2000 lb bombs in the fuselage.
+By employing the wing weapons bay, the FB-22 was designed to be able to carry bombs up to 5,000 lb in size such as the GBU-37 GPS-Aided Munition (GAM) or two 2,000-pound bombs in tandem.
 With stealth, the aircraft's maximum combat load was to have been 15,000 lb; without stealth, 30,000 lb.